 Gives your doctor a magnified 3D view of the structures at the front of the eye.

 Dilating drops eye drops allow your pupils to enlarge so your doctor can evaluate the inner structures of your eye.

 Stains are carefully placed on the surface of your eye to detect patterns created by cells damaged by dry eye.

 Strips held under your eyelid measure your tear production.

 Digital images measure the thickness of the lipid layer of the tear film.
-Helps your eye doctor to determine if you have evaporative dry eye disease.
+This test helps your eye doctor determine if you have evaporative dry eye disease.